neptunetrash/aperture.github.io/experiment/experiment-name.md

-## Measurement of Numerical aperture and attenuation constant of optical fibre
+## Measurement of Numerical aperture of optical fibre